ccev/pogodatapy/README.md

 'VENUSAUR'
 ```

-Additionally, ever since Shadow Forms have been released, some Pokémon's default forms are `0`, while others have the `NORMAL` type, which gives it an unique Form ID.
+Additionally, ever since Shadow Forms have been released, some Pokémon's default forms are `0`, while others have the `NORMAL` type, which gives them an unique Form ID.
+The PokeMiners would call this the Shadow Treatment, that some Pokémon receive.

 Using `PogoData.get_default_mon()` you can get the default form used by the game.
-(The PokeMiners would call this the Shadow Treatment, which some Pokémon receive)

 ```py
 >>> data.get_default_mon(name="Bidoof").form